hzhu007/ucr-cs100/textbook/assignment-help/function-pointer/README.md

 ```
 Here we have a function `hello() `.
 This function returns `void` and doesn't have any parameter.
-We creat a function pointer `funcPtr` pointing to `hello()` in `main()`.
+We create a function pointer `funcPtr` pointing to `hello()` in `main()`.

-Basically this is similar to creating any other pointer - it has to have a name and it use the `*` notation to signify that it is a pointer.
+Basically this is similar to creating any other pointer - it has to have a name and it uses the `*` notation to signify that it is a pointer.
-Howerver there are several differences.
+However there are several differences.
 First when declaring a normal pointer, we have to declare the data type of the variable this pointer pointing to, like `int` and `char`, just before the pointer name.
 As to a function pointer, the data type before the pointer name is the return type of the function pointed by this function pointer.
 In the case above, we are creating a function pointer to function `hello()` that returns `void` so the return type must be `void`.